Cingulara/openrmf-docs/deployments/README.md

 ## Add HTTPS to your EKS endpoint

 To get https working on your EKS endpoints, read this article: https://aws.amazon.com/premiumsupport/knowledge-center/terminate-https-traffic-eks-acm/.
 This is the one I got to work successfully every time.
+And it is what I did in my charts for now while I test others.
+The issue (read PITA) is the DNS you get from each LoadBalancer, you have to add CNAME records for a TLD to point to them.
+No path level routing.
+Not very IaC so still working toward a better solution.

 Or if you need path based routing, https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/.
 And then https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/tasks/ssl_redirect/ for the path routing across all pieces.